tweag/python-monorepo-example/2017-05-24-typing-nix.md

 In reality, this is probably not inferable without annotating the type of the function − at least not according to the state of the art in type inference.
-If we write the function ourselves, no problem, we can just add type annotations, but if we use a function from nixpkgs that we don't want to mess with, we can circumvent the problem using gradual types.
+If we write the function ourselves, no problem, we can just add type annotations, but if we use a function from Nixpkgs that we don't want to mess with, we can circumvent the problem using gradual types.
 In this case, the type-checker would say "OK, I don't understand what's going on here, so I'll just give up and say that this has the type `? → ?`" − or probably something